Akuli/pastetray/README.md

 - [SquishyStrawberry](https://github.com/SquishyStrawberry/) wrote the
 original versions of Paste ofCode and hastebin scripts.
-- [Chisight](https://github.com/Chisight/) wrote the original ghostbin
+- [Chisight](https://github.com/Chisight/) came up with the idea of making a pasting application and wrote the original ghostbin pasting script.
-pasting script.
 His version of it is available in his [ghostbinit repository](https://github.com/Chisight/ghostbinit).

 **********